 PSYC 302 PSYCHOLOGICAL TESTING.
 This course surveys the various tests available to psychologists, including intelligence, achievement, aptitude, and personality tests.
 The student is not trained for clinical interpretations.
-Prerequisite: PSYC 205 3 credits and personality will be discussed and evaluated.
-This course may not be taken by psychology majors.
-3 credits
+Prerequisite: PSYC 205

 PSYC 315 RESEARCH METHODS I. This course examines the application of the scientific method to psychology, focusing on such methods as surveys, simple experiments and complex experiments.
 Laboratory work, library research, and writing of research reports are required.
-(WE) Prerequisites: PSYC 104 and PSYC 205 3 credits
+(WE) Prerequisites: PSYC 104 and PSYC 205